 5. Maintaining ESG compliance registers

-In line with social responsibility and initiatives, companies can use a gift register to track charitable donations, volunteering, fundraising as well as community and sustainability projects.
+In line with social responsibility and related initiatives, companies can use a gift register to track charitable donations, volunteering and fundraising, as well as community and sustainability projects.
 Our efficient compliance registers tool allows organisations to manage events and actions in one place, analyse data and create audit trails.

 Analysing ESG data effectively